PRIVACY NOTICE FOR WEBSITE USERS

 Special categories of data are data relating to your:

-• trade union membership and
+• Trade union membership and

 We must process special categories of data in accordance with more stringent guidelines.
 Most commonly, we will process special categories of data when the following applies: